daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ### PostgreSQL

 We will be using PostgreSQL as our database management system.
 You can download it from [here](https://www.enterprisedb.com/thank-you-downloading-postgresql?anid=1256714).
 Follow the instructions for the installation.
-In the password page, type whatever password you want, but make sure to remember it later.
+In the password page, type whatever password you want, but make sure you'll remember it later.
 For all the other options, use the default.
 You can execute `SQL Shell` to test if you were successful.

 ### Visual Studio Code